 - Specific date of alleged violation - Date of Step I meeting - A concise statement of the facts upon which the grievance is based - A reference to the specific section(s) of the Contract allegedly violated - An explanation as to how the employee believes each cited section was violated - A suggested remedy by the employee.

-Copies of the grievance shall be sent to the Human Resources Department designee(s) and the Association.
+Copies of the grievance shall be sent to the Employee Relations Department and the Association.
 A response shall be provided by the administrator, in writing, within six (6) duty days from receipt.

 3. Step III: District Level Hearing